Country of origin: cambodia

 [i] Do you see each other often?

-[r] Yes, yes, yes.
-At the very least, we call each other, we call each other to give each other news.
-Once in a while, I call them to check in.
+[r] Yes, yes.
+At the very least, we call each other, we call to catch up.
+Once in a while, I call them to catch up.
 Recently, I called my uncle.
-Every year, I will wish them a happy New Year.
+Every year, I go to wish them a happy new year.
 At least once.
-And generally, generally, generally, I go to see them from time to time.
-A couple of times a year.
-They live far away in the suburbs.
+And generally, generally, I go to see them from time to time.
+Two or three times a year.
+They live quite far away, in the suburbs.
 It’s not that far, but you have to take the train.
 It’s not very practical.

 [i] Where do they live?